-In October 2010, the Company entered into a patent license agreement (the "Scripps agreement") with The Scripps Research Institute ("Scripps") under which it was granted a license, with the right to sublicense, for the exclusive worldwide rights to utilize Scripps" "Click" chemistry for therapeutics and non-exclusive worldwide rights for diagnostics with the Company's stabilized peptide and protein technology platforms.
+In October 2010, the Company entered into a patent license agreement (the "Scripps agreement") with The Scripps Research Institute ("Scripps") under which it was granted a license, with the right to sublicense, for the exclusive worldwide rights to utilize Scripps' "Click" chemistry for therapeutics and non-exclusive worldwide rights for diagnostics with the Company's stabilized peptide and protein technology platforms.

 Under the agreement, the Company is obligated to make aggregate milestone payments to Scripps of up to \$1,900 for each licensed peptide product and up to \$950 for each licensed protein product upon achieving of specified clinical, regulatory and commercial milestones.
 In addition, the Company is obligated to pay tiered royalties ranging in the low single-digit percentages on annual net sales of licensed products sold by the Company or its sublicensees.
 The royalties are payable on a product-by-product and country-by-country basis.
 The Scripps agreement requires the Company to pay annual license fees of \$50.
-The Company incurred annual license fees of \$50 and \$50 during the years ended December 31, 2013 and 2014, respectively.
+The Company incurred annual license fees of \$50 and \$50 during the years ended December 31, 2014 and 2015, respectively.

-As of December 31, 2013 and 2014 and September 30, 2015 (unaudited), no milestones had been achieved and no liabilities for milestone payments had been recorded in the Company's financial statements.
-As of December 31, 2014 and September 30, 2015 (unaudited), the Company had not developed a commercial product using the licensed technologies and no royalties under the agreement had been paid or were due.
+As of December 31, 2014 and 2015, no milestones had been achieved and no liabilities for milestone payments had been recorded in the Company's financial statements.
+As of December 31, 2015, the Company had not developed a commercial product using the licensed technologies and no royalties under the agreement had been paid or were due.